Vitols999/QMS-WIKI/DocFaqHandling.md

     * If necessary, merge the remaining track parts into a new track.

 _Warning:_ As long as you stay in the QMapShack universe - using the database or the QMS files - you can revert all these steps in the history.
 However, if you save to a GPX file the data will be lost permanently.
-In this case save a backup copy of the track before editing it!
+In this case, save a backup copy of the track before editing it!

-Even as it is possible to remove erroneous recorded trackpoints with both methods, the later is the recommended one.
+Even as it is possible to remove incorrectly recorded trackpoints with both methods, the latter is the recommended one.
 The intended use-case for the track edit mode is to create artificial tracks to plan a tour.
 That is why additional data like timestamps and sensor data is removed as it won't be valid when moving points or combining different track fragments.

+## How to compose a track from pieces of other tracks?

+_(topic inspired by a discussion in [mendiak.net][Mendiak])_

+Assume, that you have several tracks as demonstrated in the next image with 3 tracks:

+![Existing tracks][TrkExist]

+The task is to compose a new track from adjacent pieces of these existing tracks.
+The wanted new track is shown in the next image (the magenta line):

+![Wanted new track][TrkWanted]

+QMS offers various ways to build this new track:

+* _Using [splits of tracks][TrkCut]:_
+    * Cut the given tracks into pieces necessary for the new track.
+    * If necessary, [reverse track pieces][TrkReverse] with wrong orientation (in the example, the red track has wrong orientation).
+    * [Join the required pieces][TrkCombine] into a new track.

+    This approach is quite cumbersome and requires many single steps.

+* _Using [track ranges][TrkRange]:_
+    * Select the track pieces necessary for the new track as ranges of the given tracks and copy them as new track pieces.
+    * If necessary, [reverse track pieces][TrkReverse] with wrong orientation.
+    * [Join the required pieces][TrkCombine] into a new track.

+    This approach is less cumbersome than the previous one but still requires many single steps.

+* _Using [track routing][TrkRouting0]:_
+    * [Select the first point of the new track][TrkNew].
+If necessary, change the zoom level of the map to hit an existing track as exactly as possible.
+    * In the options toolbar select the routing option `T` (press key `T`).
+    * Move the mouse pointer along the first existing track segment.
+The track under the mouse will be highlighted in yellow.

+        ![Routing following tracks][TrkRouting]

+    * When hitting the next existing track, left-click to fix the first new track part.
+    * Follow the next existing track as long as necessary and so on.
+    * [Save the new track][TrkNew] after reaching its endpoint.

+    This approach is again less cumbersome than the previous one and should be preferred.
+It avoids dealing with a lot of single track pieces.

+[Mendiak]: https://www.mendiak.net/viewtopic.php?t=61085&p=760483#p760483 "Compose tracks from pieces"

+[TrkCut]:     DocGisItemsTrk#user-content-cut-track
+[TrkReverse]: DocGisItemsTrk#user-content-view--edit-details
+[TrkCombine]: DocGisItemsTrk#user-content-combine-tracks
+[TrkRange]:   DocGisItemsTrkRange#user-content-select-track-range-in-map-view
+[TrkNew]:     DocGisItemsRte#user-content-use-map-window
+[TrkRouting0]: DocGisItemsRouting#user-content-description-of-routing-methods-in-qmapshack

+[TrkExist]:   images/DocFaq/TracksExist.png   "3 existing tracks"
+[TrkWanted]:  images/DocFaq/TrackWanted.png   "Wanted new track"
+[TrkRouting]: images/DocFaq/TrackRouting.png  "Routing following tracks"

 - - -
 [Prev](DocFaqData) (Databases and projects) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Routing) [Next](DocFaqRouting)